Crystal Wood

 About

-Overall, Crystal believes that music fundamentals are critical and lay the foundation to becoming a successful musician.
+Overall, Crystal believes that music can be a catalyst for change, healing, development, and growth.
 Perhaps more important, Crystal believes that music should be FUN and engaging.
-She is full of energy and strives to not only teach the technical aspects of music education, but constantly encourages students to go above and beyond what they thought they were capable of.
+She is full of energy and strives not just technical proficiency, but constantly encourages students to achieve the best version of themselves possible.
 Music not only develops the mind, but also touches the soul.